FAPO: Flawed-Aware Policy Optimization for Efficient and Reliable Reasoning: Reproducibility Statement

 \section{Reproducibility Statement}

 We have made every effort to ensure the reproducibility of the results reported in this paper.
 Details of the algorithm design are provided in Section~\ref{sec:method}, while the infrastructure setup is described in Section~\ref{sec:experiment}.
 Additional information, including the dataset, training hyperparameters, and evaluation setups, is presented in Section~\ref{sec:experiment} and Appendix~\ref{appendix:implementation_details}.
-All these details can be tracked in our code implementation (the supplementary material and the anonymous GitHub repository).